 For large PROD systems, use SCDF as an orchestration layer with Spring Cloud Task to manage a large number of batches for large data sets.

 App data and batch repo should live in the same schema for transaction synchronization.

 Spring Batch Auto-scaling (both vertically and horizontally)

 Vertical Scaling: No issue with that.
-H/w or POD size can be increased any time based on the usage of CPU and RAM for better performance and reliability.
+H/w or POD size can be increased at any time based on the usage of CPU and RAM for better performance and reliability.
 As you give the process more RAM, you can typically increase the chunk size which will typically increase overall throughput, but it doesn’t happen automatically.

-Horizontal Scaling: There are popular techniques, watch this YouTube video for detail and refer this GitHub code –
+Horizontal Scaling: There are popular techniques, watch this YouTube video for detail and refer to this GitHub code –

 Parallel steps – Multiple independent steps run in parallel via threads.

 Single JVM Async Item Writer/Item Processor.
 ItemProcessor calls are executed within a Java Future.
 The AsyncItemWriter unwraps the result of the Future and passes it to a configured delegate to write.

 Partitioning – Data is partitioned and then assigned to n workers that are being executed either within the same JVM via threads or in external JVMs launched dynamically when using Spring Cloud Task’s partition extensions.
 A good option when restart ability is needed.

 Remote Chunking– Mostly I/O bound, sometimes when you need more processing power beyond the single JVM.
 It sends actual data remotely, only useful when processing is the bottleneck.
 Durable middleware is required for this option.